deepakri201/mr_seg/README.md

 3. MRISegmentator-Abdomen: [paper](https://arxiv.org/pdf/2405.05944)
 4. TotalVibeSegmentator: [paper](https://arxiv.org/pdf/2406.00125) and[code](https://github.com/robert-graf/TotalVibeSegmentator) and our [WIP colab notebook](https://github.com/deepakri201/mr_seg/blob/main/TotalVibeSegmentator_on_IDC_data.ipynb)

+Notes:
+- The Colab python environment is 3.10, but MRSegmentator needs python 3.11.
+We install 3.11 in the notebook and are able to run inference successfully.
+- We are able to run inference successfully for TotalVibeSegmentator.

 Cosmin Ciausu, Deepa Krishnaswamy, Megha Kalia, Andrey Fedorov

 Brigham and Women's Hospital